-Except for an increase of the retiree population from 3 to 4, and the removal of excise tax on high value health care plans, there were no significant changes in benefit terms, assumptions, or other factors that significantly affect measurement of the total OPEB liability since the prior measurement date.
+There were no significant changes in benefit terms, assumptions, or other factors that significantly affect measurement of the total OPEB liability since the prior measurement date.
 There were no benefit payments in the measurement period attributable to the purchase of allocated insurance contracts.
 The OPEB measurement date corresponds with the financial statement reporting date.
 Accordingly, there are no factors to disclose which may affect the OPEB liability between the two dates.
-The total OPEB (benefit)/expense recognized for the year ended June 30, 202 was \$102,923.
+The total OPEB (benefit)/expense recognized for the year ended June 30, 2021 was \$(61,161).